If you are a high school junior, there are only seven months left to impress your colleges before applications go live next August.

 - Do you have a college list?
 It is never too early to think about your favorite colleges.
 Each college has a unique list of requirements.
 By knowing your top-pick colleges, you may ensure you complete all of the requirements before you apply.

-You may learn more about the admissions process by reading more articles on our blog.
+You may learn more about the admissions process by reading more articles on my blog.